radiocosmology/alpenhorn/demo/demo-script.md

 ```
 If instead you get an error: `Error: Group "demo_storage1" already exists.` then likely you're
 trying to run this demo using an old instance of the database.
 In this case, you can stop the demo
-and delete the old database as explained above.
+and delete the old database volume as explained above, if you want to start with a clean demo.

 Now that the group is created, we can create a node within it.
 We'll also call the node
 `demo_storage1`.
 (By convention, when a StorageGroup contains only one StorageNode, the node and